aciura/bitcoin-deposit-scanner/README.md

 3. printing deposits

 Ad1. **postgres database**
-I decided to use postgres relational database as a reliable and fast DB that can handle complicated SQL queries.
+I use postgres relational database as a reliable and fast DB that can handle complicated SQL queries.
 Database schema is created by using knex migrations inside src/db/migrations directory.
-Customer accounts are added to the database as part of src/db/seeds/dev/account_seeds.ts.
+Example customer accounts are added to the database as part of src/db/seeds/dev/account_seeds.ts.
 Database has just 2 tables - accounts and transactions.
 In 'transactions' table all transactions from data files are stored.
 Later when returning deposits, transactions need to be aggregated for each address/customer.
-This way of storing transactions instead of deposits is also used by banks, as it does not require database locks and is more reliable.

 Ad2. **inserting transactions**
 Files with transactions-data are provided as standard-input into the "insertTransactions.ts" file.
 It's parsing JSON and inserting it to the DB.
-I decided to store transactions’ 'amount' in Satoshi instead of float BTC value (using conversion 1BTC = 100 000 000 Satoshi).
+Amount is stored in Satoshis instead of float BTC value (using conversion 1BTC = 100 000 000 Satoshi).
 This way all calculations in JavaScript and Database are done on integer values and it is safer and more reliable.
-This is also the way recommended by  https://en.bitcoin.it/wiki/Proper_Money_Handling_%28JSON-RPC%29 .
+This is the way recommended by  https://en.bitcoin.it/wiki/Proper_Money_Handling_%28JSON-RPC%29 .
 Each payment Input can only have 1 Output from previous transaction, which is uniquely identified by TransactionId (txid) and output-index (vout).
 Therefore, I am using (txid, vout) as a primary key in "transactions" table.
 In case there is transaction with the same (txid, vout) it's not inserted into the DB, to avoid duplicated deposits.

 Ad3. **printing deposits**
 Printing deposits starts in "printDeposits.ts".
 I am using one SQL query with group-by to calculate deposits for all addresses.
-NOTE: For 'Smallest valid deposit' I am returning the smallest transaction that is larger than 0, according to the assumption that the transactions with negative amount are not deposits but withdrawals.

 ### Prerequisites